 Night Rallies are a type of Rally that is unique to the Berkeley campus.
-Held typically on teg Thursday night of Big Game Week, the rally begins at Bowles Hall.
-The UC Rally Committee, accompanied by the Mic Men, Cal Band, Dance Team, Cheerleaders, and impromtu followers wind through frat row, the dormitory unites, streets close to campus, and end around Sproul Plaza.
+Held typically on the Thursday night of Big Game Week, the rally begins at Bowles Hall.
+The UC Rally Committee, accompanied by the Mic Men, Cal Band, Dance Team, Cheerleaders, and impromptu followers wind through frat row, the dormitory unites, streets close to campus, and end around Sproul Plaza.

 The Bonfire Rally is the largest and most important rally put on during the year.
 This amazing event is held in the Hearst Greek Theatre on the eve of Big Game, and it is by far the most stunning display of the Spirit of California that one can find at this University.
 Enjoyed by thousands of students and alumni alike, this bonfire is a key component in firing up our fellow Californians before the Big Game.
 The Rally Committee is responsible for building and burning down the largest bonfire west of the Mississippi.
 Thousands upon thousands of students, faculty, alumni, and Cal fans fill the entire Greek Theater to witness one of the most dramatic, inspiring, and moving rallies.
 And did we mention the HEAT?!
 Rally Committee members spend the entire Friday of Big Game Week; building the structure of pallets, preparing for the fire that reaches almost four stories high!
 Many alumni come to speak and share stories of Big Games past, while the football team makes a quick visit, different student groups perform, cries of Freshmen More Wood! are heard all night long, and the entire theater sits in the glow of candlelight as the fires dies down.

-The 2014 edition of the Big Game will take place on Saturday, November 22, 2014 at California Memorial Stadium in Berkeley.
-The Bears will look to end a four game Cardinal winning streak in the series and deliver new head coach Sonny Dykes his first Big Game win.
+The 2017 edition of the Big Game will take place on Saturday, November 18, 2017 at Stanford Stadium in Palo Alto.
+The Bears will look to end a seven game Cardinal winning streak in the series and deliver new head coach Justin Wilcox his first Big Game win in his first season.
 No matter where the game is played, California spirit comes out in force for Big Game and in the past, California partisans have been known to make up a majority of the crowd at Stanford Stadium, drowning out the Stanford student section.
 When at Memorial Stadium, the noise from the student section and alumni section alike is deafening, giving the Bears a clear home-field advantage.

 After Bonfire Rally, this is probably the most popular rally on the California campus for one reason, and one reason only: if an Axe Rally is held, that means the Bears defeated the Cardinal just two days prior in the Big Game.
 If California has retained or regained possession of the Stanford Axe, a rally is held on the Monday following the Big Game.
 This rally starts on the steps of Sproul Hall and is the first time after the game that the Axe is displayed in public.
 The rally concludes with the Axe being paraded around the campus by the UC Rally Committee with the Cal band, spirit groups, and any other willing participants.